top of page

 Fmr.
 Mayor Deborah Bertlin

 Fmr.
-School Board Member Charles "Chick" Hodge
+MI School Board Director Charles "Chick" Hodge

 Fmr.
-School Board Member Tracy Drinkwater
+MI School Board Director Tracy Drinkwater

 Fmr.
-School Board Member Tam Dinh
+MI School Board Director Tam Dinh

 Planning Commissioner Anthony Perez